 The major tenets of Gestalt therapy are often a bit ethereal for many individuals.
 Again, Gestalt therapy concentrates on the relationship between the therapist and client and the interactions between them as opposed to looking at the client’s past experiences, trying to identify specific theory driven patterns, or trying to alter a specific behavior.
-Instead, Gestalt therapists focus on the present and the awareness of the client, and emphasize respect for the client’s feelings and actions.
+Instead, Gestalt therapists focus on the present and the awareness of the client in treatment for substance abuse or other issues, and emphasize respect for the client’s feelings and actions.

 The therapist emphasize the client’s experiences: their emotions, perceptions, memories, behaviors, etc. The therapist attempts to get the client to experience and become aware of these as they occur.

 Responsibility is a major emphasis in Gestalt therapy.
 Gestalt therapists help individuals understand that they are responsible for themselves and for how their actions may affect others.
 Emphasizing equality in all individuals is a major goal of Gestalt therapy.